 Executive Order 444, section 1 states: "Each person applying for employment...must disclose in writing, upon such application, the names of all immediate family as well as persons related to the immediate family by marriage who serve as an employee or elected officials of the Commonwealth."
-In this policy, an immediate family member is identified as a spouse, child, parent, or sibling and those related to individuals by marriage (i.e. the spouse's child, parent or sibling.)
+Immediate family member is defined as a spouse, child, parent, or sibling and those related to individuals by marriage (i.e. the spouse's child, parent or sibling.)
+Under this policy: